T-count and T-depth of any multi-qubit unitary: Abstract

 While implementing a quantum algorithm it is crucial to reduce the quantum resources, in order to obtain the desired computational advantage.
 For most fault-tolerant quantum error-correcting codes the cost of implementing the non-Clifford gate is the highest among all the gates in a universal fault-tolerant gate set.

-In this paper we design provable algorithm to determine T-count of any $n$-qubit ($n\geq 1$) unitary $W$ of size $2^n\times 2^n$, over the Clifford+T gate set.
-The space and time complexity of our algorithm are $\poly(2^n)$ and $\poly\left(\left(2^n\right)^{m_{\epsilon}}\right)$ respectively. $m_{\epsilon}$ (\emph{$\epsilon$-T-count}) is the T-count of an exactly implementable unitary $U$ i.e. $\tcount(U)$, such that $d(U,W)\leq\epsilon$ and $\tcount(U)\leq\tcount(U')$ where $U'$ is any exactly implementable unitary with $d(U',W)\leq\epsilon$. $d(.,.)$ is the global phase invariant distance.
-Our algorithm can also be used to determine T-depth of any multi-qubit unitary and the asymptotic complexity has similar dependence on $n$ and \emph{$\epsilon$-T-depth}.
-This is the first algorithm that gives T-count or T-depth of \emph{any} multi-qubit ($n\geq 1$) unitary (considering any distance).
+In this paper we design an algorithm to determine the (minimum possible) T-count of any $n$-qubit ($n\geq 1$) unitary $W$ of size $2^n\times 2^n$, over the Clifford+T gate set.
+The space and time complexity of our algorithm are $O\left(2^{2n}\right)$ and $O\left(2^{2n\teps(W)+4n}\right)$ respectively. $\teps(W)$ (\emph{$\epsilon$-T-count}) is the (minimum possible) T-count of an exactly implementable unitary $U$ i.e. $\tcount(U)$, such that $d(U,W)\leq\epsilon$ and $\tcount(U)\leq\tcount(U')$ where $U'$ is any exactly implementable unitary with $d(U',W)\leq\epsilon$. $d(.,.)$ is the global phase invariant distance.
+Our algorithm can also be used to determine the (minimum possible) T-depth of any multi-qubit unitary and the complexity has exponential dependence on $n$ and \emph{$\epsilon$-T-depth}.
+This is the first algorithm that gives T-count or T-depth of \emph{any} multi-qubit ($n\geq 1$) unitary.
 For small enough $\epsilon$, we can synthesize the T-count and T-depth-optimal circuits.

-Our results can be used to determine optimal count (or depth) of non-Clifford gates required to implement any multi-qubit unitary with a universal gate set consisting of Clifford and non-Clifford gates like Clifford+CS, Clifford+V, etc. To the best of our knowledge, there were no resource-optimal synthesis algorithm for arbitrary multi-qubit unitaries in any universal gate set.
+Our results can be used to determine the minimum count (or depth) of non-Clifford gates required to implement any multi-qubit unitary with a finite universal gate set consisting of Clifford and non-Clifford gates like Clifford+CS, Clifford+V, etc. To the best of our knowledge, there were no such optimal-synthesis algorithms for arbitrary multi-qubit unitaries in any universal gate set, considering any distance metric.